-The gastroenteropancreatic neuroendocrine neoplasms fall into two main types:
+Gastroenteropancreatic neuroendocrine neoplasms fall into two main types:

 With regard to clinical characteristics, NETs are divided into:

-Functional, which cause a syndrome (set of symptoms) known as carcinoid syndrome, characterized mainly by two symptoms: diarrhea, sometimes watery, and flushing accompanied by redness in the face and trunk, and lacrimation.
+Functional, which cause a syndrome (set of symptoms) known as carcinoid syndrome, characterized mainly by two symptoms: diarrhea, sometimes watery, flushes accompanied by redness in the face and body trunk, and lacrimation.
 These and other peculiar symptoms can be attributed to the increased production and secretion of biologically active substances: serotonin (also responsible for diarrhea), histamine (also responsible for the episodes of flushing) and insulin (responsible for a symptomatology characteristic of certain pancreatic cancers, called insulinomas).

-Non-functional (about 70% of the total), which do not produce active substances and whose symptoms are attributable only to the mass effect.
+Non-functional (about 70% of the total), which do not produce active substances and whose symptoms are attributable only to mass effect.

 NUTRITION OF SECRETING NEUROENDOCRINE TUMORS PATIENTS

-Serotonin (5-HT) is a neurotransmitter that is synthesized in the brain and central nervous system in the presence of tryptophan (essential amino acid), a substance that cannot be produced by the body, but must be taken in through food.
+Serotonin (5-HT) is a neurotransmitter that is synthesized in the brain and central nervous system in the presence of tryptophan (essential amino acid), a substance that cannot be produced by the body, but must be obtained through food.
 Serotonin, also known as the “happiness hormone,” deals primarily with mood regulation.

 Some foods stimulate the production of serotonin: foods rich in vitamin B, protein foods (eggs, fresh cheeses, white meats, legumes, soy, dried fruit), some vegetables (especially green leafy vegetables, potatoes, mushrooms, bananas, pineapples, spirulina seaweed), whole grains and dark chocolate.
-Said foods have a high content of tryptophan or at least facilitate its absorption.
+These foods have a high content of tryptophan or at least facilitate its absorption.

 As already described in the article about neuroendocrine tumors, some tumors with a low degree of malignancy of the gastrointestinal area give rise to a carcinoid syndrome.
-Said syndrome is characterized mainly by diarrhea and flushing and is caused by the hypersecretion of serotonin and histamine.
+The syndrome is characterized mainly by diarrhea and flushing and is caused by the hypersecretion of serotonin and histamine.

 In patients with carcinoid syndrome it is important to adequately calibrate the level of protein and carbohydrates not only during the day, but also within a meal.
-Therefore, we suggest you some tips in order not to increase the levels of serotonin:
+Therefore, we give you some tips in order not to increase the levels of serotonin: